 Departments & Organizations

-In the past five years, her research interest has focused on the role of CFTR in the immune system, particularly in macrophages.
+In the past ten years, her research interest has focused on the role of CFTR in the immune system, particularly in macrophages.
 The current focus of her lab is to explore emerging therapeutic strategies able to target several aspects of CF lung disease, while still proceeding with studies focused on understanding how the lack of CFTR is impairing macrophage function.